martinlindenberg/serverless-plugin-alerting/README.md

 #### Notification-Topics

- - Here you can set a SNS Topic that receives Messages, if a metric triggers an alarm.
+ - Here you have to define a mapping between a staging environment name and a SNS Topic that receives Messages
- - you can attach manually another lambda function to the SNS-Topic to do anything on these alarms.
+ - this plugin only adds alerts if there is a stage to SNS-Topic mapping
+ - What to do next:
+    - As soon as these alerts have been created, they automatically submit notifications to these SNS-Topics
- (For example Push a notification to a messaging system like slack, send a email or push data to any Rest-Api.)
+    - If you want to react on these alarms you can subscribe Lambda-Functions to these Topics (For example Push a notification to a messaging system like slack, send a email or push data to any Rest-Api.)

 #### Alerts

  - key: name of the metric that needs to be checked
  - the values were used to fill up a aws-cli command
  - http://docs.aws.amazon.com/cli/latest/reference/cloudwatch/put-metric-alarm.html

+ ### alerting.multiple.json

+ - you can add multiple alerts as an array of alerting-objects
+ - use-case:
+    - alert1: submit normal notifications immediately to instant messenger (Example: Threshold: Errors >= 1 for 1 minute)
+    - alert2: submit notification to statuspage of your service to notify the customers about a problem (Example: Threshold: Duration >= 500 for 5 minutes)